 using the diagnonal stripe pattern from the Button Down Pillow found in this book:

 All of these dishcloths look like they could use a good blocking, but why would I block something that's just going into the dishwater?
+When I couldn't find a second ball of the Mistletoe Ombre, I took a brief detour with the Psychedelic colourway.

 I can't remember whether I got one or two dishcloths done in this yarn (and I don't know where they are at the moment), but when I found the second ball in the Mistletoe Ombre, I decided to continue with that colour as these are Christmas gifts.
 I've used the Psychedelic before, but didn't end up with this problem: